CanVo/Powershell-Scripts-and-Guides/README.md

 # Powershell-Scripts-and-Guides
-A broad general collection of Windows power-shell stuff.
+A broad general collection of Windows power-shell stuff compiled and made by me.

 # Folder Directories